"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Models of Perception

-\textbf{Specific Forms of Digital Competence Needed to use ChatGPT} The Specific Forms of Digital Competence Needed to use ChatGPT \cite{xiao2023exploratory} is a conceptual model based on \cite{instefjord2017educating}'s work on the integration of professional digital competence in initial teacher education programmes.
+\paragraph{Specific Forms of Digital Competence Needed to use ChatGPT}~\cite{xiao2023exploratory} is a conceptual model based on \cite{instefjord2017educating}'s work on the integration of professional digital competence in initial teacher education programmes.
 The framework comprises three main components: Technological proficiency (e.g., Be aware of the features of ChatGPT, Understand how ChatGPT works), Pedagogical compatibility (e.g., Think about and plan ways to use ChatGPT to enhance or transform language teaching and learning tasks, Implement tasks that use ChatGPT) and Social awareness (e.g., Have a critical awareness of the drawbacks of ChatGPT and consider them when planning and implementing tasks, Inform learners of the risks, ethical issues, and drawbacks of ChatGPT).